-Some of the practices used in rainscaping are also called green stormwater infrastructure.
+Some rainscaping practices are also referred to as green stormwater infrastructure.
 This is a broader term encompassing many more practices that manage rain water where it falls.
-Rainscaping includes a subset of green infrastructure practices.
-They are:
+Rainscaping practices are a subset that can be easily used at home.
+They include:

 These practices help manage rain water where it falls while improving water quality, providing wildlife habitat and enhancing aesthetics.

 The MACC and partners at ODC Network, Holland BPW and the Holland Hope College Sustainability Institute are working to deliver a rainscaping program in the Macatawa Watershed.
 This program is modeled after Grand River Rainscaping, an LGROW Program.
 We are working closely with LGROW staff to honor this program while adapting it to the Macatawa Watershed.
 A Great Lakes Restoration Initiative grant awarded to the MACC in early 2020 is helping to fund program development.

 The Macatawa Rainscaping program includes multiple components and various ways to participate.
 The MACC and partners will develop these components this summer and determine a timeline for when each will be available.